TchouangaOcto/explain/README.md

 - docker compose down #to destroy all what has been created
 - docker-compose up --build #to buid up from scratch

+note: the terraform part of the project is still lacking (this depends on how the resources are managed) need for preconfiguration of every resource from gcp code refactor and proper organization, see how to manage resource constraints, use of kubernetes for container management of containers going down (use of replicas)